 1.)
 These lizards eat termites and ants.

 2.)
-They are totally arboreal (spend their entire lives in trees) animals.
+They are totally arboreal (spend their entire lives in trees) reptiles.

 3.)
 Males are fierce when defending their territory against competitor males but gladly share their space with females.